Zoult/spotify-account-changer/README.md

 ## [⬇ Download](https://raw.githack.com/Zoult/spotify-account-changer/main/Spotify%20Account%20Changer.bat)

 ### ⚠️ Disclaimer
 Spotify Account Changer (AKA S.A.C. or SAC) is a tool that helps Spotify users changing between accounts, without inserting credentials everytime, especially for strong password users that have to open their password manager.
-For any security check, this tool is free and open source so it can be revised and edited to assure the user that this tool is completely harmless.

 ### 📖 Requirements
 - Spotify